Sunjang1009/project1-matching-game/README.md

 # game rule / how to play
 1. Choose options (easy or hard)
-1.1 easy will be colorful cards, so that player can memorize them easier than black and white cards.
-Hard options will be black and white emogi cards.
+1.1 easy will display colorful cards, so that player can memorize them easier than black and white cards.
+Hard options will display black and white emogi cards.
 1.2 Game will count the total clicked count.
 Depends on that, the secret result will be shown.
 2. Click two cards.
-Game will decide match or not match.
+Game will decide matched or not matched.
 2.1 If they match, then you will get +1 player score.
 2.2 if they are not matched, cards will be flipped back automatically.
 3. winning condition : all 8 pairs of matching cards are flipped.